 Hi there!
 We’re so happy you landed here and we hope you find what you are looking for.
 If not, let us know and we will do all we can to help.

 If you’re losing your mind over small forehead bumps you can’t get rid of no matter how hard you try, know that you are not alone.
 These stubborn flesh colored bumps that don’t look like the typical pimple and are impossible to pop (please don’t), go by the name of comedonal acne or subclinical acne.
-We’ve experienced these first hand and after some trial and error found a way to get rid of these bumps for good.
-The best part; we did this without harsh acne treatments that compromise skin health and leave your barrier stripped and damaged.
+We’ve experienced these first hand and after some trial and error found a way to minimize the appearance of these bumps for good.
+The best part; we did this without harsh treatments that can often compromise skin health and leave your barrier stripped and damaged.

 What Is Subclinical Acne?